calvinlauco/simpli.js/README.md

 7. [Setting the error reporting mode](#7-setting-the-error-reporting-mode)

 ### 1. Simple arguments check
-There are two ways to invoke the function arguments check
+There are two ways to invoke the arguments check
+1) Provide argument signatures one-by-one as Parameters
 ``` javascript
 function foo(bar, baz, flag) {
     // The first argument must be `arguments`